Legally Blonde (musical): Broadway (2007–2008)

-Before going to Broadway, Legally Blonde did a short tryout at San Francisco's Golden Gate Theatre from January 23 to February 25, 2007, with an official opening on February 5.
+Before going to Broadway, Legally Blonde did a short tryout at San Francisco's Golden Gate Theatre from January 23 to February 25, 2007, with an official opening on February 6.
 Legally Blonde later opened on Broadway at the Palace Theatre on April 29, 2007, following previews which began on April 3.
 The production was directed and choreographed by Jerry Mitchell, with set design by David Rockwell, costume design by Gregg Barnes, sound design by Acme Sound Partners, and lighting design by Kenneth Posner and Paul Miller.
 The original Broadway cast included Laura Bell Bundy in the lead role of Elle Woods and featured Christian Borle, Orfeh, and Michael Rupert.
 The show received mixed reviews and was nominated for seven Tony Awards, including Best Original Score and Best Leading Actress in a Musical, but did not win any.

 The musical was filmed for television in front of a live audience on September 18, 2007, as well as two other dates where it was filmed without an audience.
-The three performances edited together were broadcast on MTV on October 13 and 14, 2007, with subsequent air dates on November 3 and 14, 2007.
+The three performances edited together were broadcast on MTV hosted by Audrina Patridge, Lauren Conrad, and Whitney Port on October 13 and 14, 2007, with subsequent air dates on November 3 and 14, 2007.
 MTV's involvement with the musical continued with a reality show program called Legally Blonde: The Musical – The Search for Elle Woods, which aimed to cast the next actress to play Elle Woods on Broadway, replacing Laura Bell Bundy.
 The show was hosted by Haylie Duff and premiered on June 2, 2008, on MTV.
 The show ran for eight episodes.
 The focus was on the preparation and coaching of the contestants, as well as the auditions themselves.
 The competition was won by Bailey Hanks, age 20, from Anderson, South Carolina.
 The results were first aired on July 21, 2008, on MTV, and Hanks's debut as Elle Woods was on July 23.
 The runner-up, Autumn Hurlbert, also debuted on Broadway in this show as a sorority sister in Delta Nu, as well as serving as Hanks's understudy.

 The production closed on October 19, 2008, after playing 30 previews and 595 regular performances.
 The run was considered a financial disappointment and failed to fully recoup its investment.